tldr-pages/tldr/pages/common/git-replace.md

 > Create, list, and delete refs to replace objects.
 > More information: <https://git-scm.com/docs/git-replace>.

-- Replace any commit with a different one, rest commits unchanged:
+- Replace any commit with a different one, leaving other commits unchanged:

 `git replace {{object}} {{replacement}}`